Chapter 32

 global carnival Photograph ©Tim Page - used with kind permission

-Sitting here at the Global Carnival, waiting for Kevin, I am feeling a tad vulnerable.
-I have just, in the last few days, received my first MOT or Pink Slip from the doctor since my own scare a year before.
-Rani had been wondering for a while why I had been behaving so oddly, going off the handle for the slightest of reasons.
-Feeling that my health was falling apart at the seams, I had gone to see our family doctor.
+Sitting here at the Global Carnival, waiting for Kevin, I am keenly feeling my mortality.
+I have just, in the last few days, received my first MOT or Pink Slip from the doctor following my own scare a year before.
+I am Roadworthy!
+Last year, before the Diagnosis, Rani had been wondering for quite some time as to why I had been behaving so oddly, going off the handle for the slightest of reasons.
+Feeling that my health was falling apart at the seams, I finally got around to seeing our family doctor.
 Within twenty-four hours I was lying back at the Radiologist's watching, with rising dread, an ultra-sound of my scrotum.
 There was a round object inside my testicle which definitely should not have been there.
-I'd had a check up seven years before but at the time I was assured that what I had was a benign cyst.
+I'd had a check up seven years before but at that time I was assured that what I had was a benign cyst.

 " What you need to keep an eye out for is a hard marble-like lump inside your testicle" the radiologist had informed me back then.
 And now here I was...with a hard marble-like lump deep inside my testicle.
 It had been sore, and for weeks, months even, I'd had this dragging sensation in my groin.
 But I'd put it down to a football-related strain and had done what most men do - tried to put it out of my mind.